 There are many ways to give and lots of worthy things we need.
 For example, we have raised about 50% of what we need to replace the floors in the galleries.
 Your donation can help with our floors, scholarships, programming, our Internet connectivity and our lectures.
 The needs are many; so give early and give often.

 *Credit card gifts in monthly installments are a wonderful way to provide year-round funding for the Griffin.
 For example, a $20 monthly donation by credit card hardly makes a dent in most budgets but it sure makes a difference to us.
 Paula and I thank you for your generosity and wish you and your family our best for a wonderful holiday season.

-President of the Board Executive Director and Curator
+President of the Board

 Education continues to flourish at the Griffin.
-Our faculty has grown to include Karen Davis, Meg Birnbaum, Emily Belz, Linda Haas, Bill Franson, Brian Wilson and Vaughn Sills.
-Additional live and distance learning classes are now being formed for the winter and spring sessions.
-All of us at the Griffin including our board and corporators, staff and volunteers look forward to joining you at our many events all centered around the photograph.
+Our faculty has grown to include Karen Davis, Meg Birnbaum, Emily Belz, Linda Haas, Bill Franson, Rachel Boillot, Rana Young, Elin Spring, Suzanne Révy and Vaughn Sills.
+Additional live and distance learning classes and workshops are now being formed for the winter and spring sessions.
+It is our belief that the desire to learn is life-long.

 All of us at the Griffin including Drew and our board and corporators, staff, faculty, interns and volunteers look forward to joining you at our many events.
 There’s always something happening at the Griffin.
 Building community is our forte.
 In addition, when our patrons visit we know they spur the local economy.
 The photo comes to life in Winchester, an epicenter for photography, but our reach is far, vibrant and welcoming to all.
 Your support energizes our efforts to bring fellowship, art and photography to our community and we thank you.